sablier-labs/v1-protocol/README.md

 ---

+## Warning :rotating_light:

+Please take note that this is experimental, beta software and is provided on an "as is" and "as available" basis.
+We do not give any warranties and will not be liable for any loss, direct or indirect through continued use of this codebase.

 ## Packages :package:

 Sablier is maintained as a monorepo with multiple sub packages.
 Please find a comprehensive list below.